turingschool/backend-curriculum-site/module4/intermission_work/intermission_work.md

 ## Intermission Work

 To prepare for Module 4, please complete & submit the following before __11:59pm Saturday__, the Saturday day before the inning begins.
 This will ensure that you have a full day off before starting the mod.
-The pre-work should take a __maximum__ of 20 hours. __If you feel that you are struggling to understand fundamental JavaScript concepts, please reach out to your instructors for support.__ This is meant to be an introduction to the topics we will begin covering in week 1. _It is perfectly okay if these topics still feel a bit fuzzy at the end of the week._
+The pre-work should take a __maximum__ of 20 hours.
+This pre-work is meant to be an introduction to the topics we will begin covering in week 1. __It is perfectly okay if these topics still feel a bit fuzzy at the end of the week.__

 1906 Pre-work: Submit all links [here](https://forms.gle/Mtp2Mr4TFyqhTP9o6).